AwesomeKid99999/AwesomeKid99999-discord-bot/README.md

 - **Calendar (Global & Local)** — Organize upcoming events.
 - **Global Announcements** — Developer messages broadcast to all servers.
 - **Weather** — Check local forecasts anywhere in the world.
+- **Toggle Commands/Modules** — Enable or disable certain commands and modules in your server.
 ---

 ## Prerequisites